 Kerr, also, botched the physician's "do no harm" oath.

-"(D)o no harm" is not part of the Hippocratic Oath (5) and is, only, specified with regard to patients (5), in another document.
+Kerr is unaware that "do no harm" is not part of the Hippocratic Oath (5) and is, only, specified with regard to patients (5), in another document.
 Death row inmates are not patients.

 The Hippocratic Oath bans physician participation in both euthanasia and abortions (5), practices which countless physicians participate in, millions of times per year, without any complaints from the AMA or any concern for the Hippocratic Oath.